 After the earthquake, we focused our response on an area in which we have the most experience and resources – helping children and families living in extreme urban poverty in Pokhara.
-Over the last three years, we have helped almost 1,000 earthquake affected children and their families who were forced to migrate to the city, the majority settling in slum areas.
-We helped them set up homes, supported them to access local services, and made sure their children could enrol in local schools.
+Over the last three years, we have helped almost 1,000 earthquake-affected children and their families who were forced to migrate to the city, the majority settling in slum areas.
+We helped them set up homes, supported them to access local services, and made sure their children could enroll in local schools.
 We rescued and rehabilitated girls who were victims of trafficking.
 We removed children from abusive and exploitative working conditions and reintegrated children with their families and back into mainstream education.
 For older adolescents, we worked with local employers to improve working conditions and provided skills training, business training and access to apprenticeships to prevent their exploitation.

 We have integrated support for earthquake victims into our core programme in Pokhara and now almost 1 in 3 of the working and at-risk children that we support have been affected by the earthquake, like Barun and Susmita.

 This kind of work is vital to ensuring that the most vulnerable do not slip through the cracks and we wouldn’t be able to do it without your support.

 We have a new way for you to support us at the moment Make a Street Child Smile: Just MAKE a silly face, TAKE a photo and SHARE it on social media, TEXT SMIL34 £3 to 70070 to donate, TAG some friends and get them to do the same.